 Here's all you need to know on the NBA’s health and safety protocols originally appeared on NBC Sports Chicago

-While the NBA seems to be returning to a sense of normalcy following the derailment of the 2019-20 season due to the COVID-19 pandemic, the league has put health and safety protocols in place to ensure the season runs smoothly.
+While the NBA is attempting to restore some sense of normalcy following the derailment of the 2019-20 and 2020-21 season due to the COVID-19 pandemic, 2021-22 hasn't been without its hurdles.

 What happens if a player tests positive for COVID-19?

 Once a player has a positive test for COVID-19, 10 days must pass since the first positive and at least 24 hours must have passed since a fever broke.
 The player must return at least two negative PCR test results from samples collected at least 24 hours apart.

 Does a player have to enter isolation after a positive test?

 The NBA’s protocol requires coaches, players and staff to isolate if they have been in contact with individuals that have tested positive.